mitsuba-renderer/mitsuba3/benchmarks/fields/README.md

 until the corresponding plugins are available in the active build.

-The runner also stores a compact result signature (shape, width, sum, mean, minimum, maximum where applicable).
+The runner also stores a compact result signature (shape, width, sum, mean, minimum, maximum, and a few sampled entries where applicable).
+Tensor-backed fixtures use deterministic non-constant data so these signatures can catch accidental constant paths and some channel/order mistakes.
 This is intended for benchmark comparison reports and quick sanity checks, not as a substitute for the ordinary test suite.

 For JIT variants, benchmark cases return every value that contributes to the workload.
 The runner forces these outputs with `dr.eval()` and `dr.sync_thread()`